adamelliotfields/gradio-diffusion/DOCS.md

 #### ControlNet

 In [ControlNet](https://github.com/lllyasviel/ControlNet), the input image is used to get a feature map from an _annotator_.
 These are computer vision models used for tasks like edge detection and pose estimation.
 ControlNet models are trained to understand these feature maps.
-Read the [Diffusers docs](https://huggingface.co/docs/diffusers/using-diffusers/controlnet) to learn more.
+Read the [docs](https://huggingface.co/docs/diffusers/using-diffusers/controlnet) to learn more.

 Currently, the only annotator available is [Canny](https://huggingface.co/lllyasviel/control_v11p_sd15_canny) (edge detection).